The American Independence Carret Core Plus Fund’s (the “Fund”) investment objective is to provide investors with a competitive total return.

 |Maximum Deferred Sales Charge (Load) (as a percentage of the Net Asset Value purchase)||None||None|

-1RiskX Investments, LLC (formerly American Independence Financial Services, LLC) (“RiskX Investments” or the “Adviser”) has contractually agreed to reduce the management fee and reimburse expenses until March 1, 2017 in order to keep the Total Annual Fund Operating Expenses at 0.45% and 0.80% of the Fund’s average net assets for the Institutional Class shares and Class A shares, respectively.
+1RiskX Investments, LLC (“RiskX Investments” or the “Adviser”) has contractually agreed to reduce the management fee and reimburse expenses until March 1, 2018 in order to keep the Net Annual Fund Operating Expenses at 0.45% and 0.80% of the Fund’s average net assets for the Institutional Class shares and Class A shares, respectively.
 The contractual expense limitation does not apply to any taxes, brokerage commissions, interest on borrowings, acquired fund fees, extraordinary expenses, or short sale dividend and interest expenses.
 The Adviser is permitted to seek reimbursement from the Fund, subject to limitations, for fees it waived and Fund expenses it paid in any fiscal year of the Fund over the following three fiscal years, as long as the reimbursement does not cause the Fund’s operating expenses to exceed the expense limitation.
 The expense limitation may be terminated only by approval of the Board.

 |Name||NAV||1 Month||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception2|